 Simulcasting just got better!
-Now Vernon Downs offers a second simulcast facility for your race wagering pleasure.
-Visit us at our new State of the Art Simulcast room located just off the hotel lobby.
+Now Vernon Downs Casino Hotel offers a second simulcast facility for your race wagering pleasure.
+Visit us at our new Simulcast Room located just off the hotel lobby.
 Featuring three giant “movie like” screens with the most popular tracks.
 27 individual carrels and 11 private tables all with LCD TV’s.
 Provided cocktail and food service along with total seating for 75 and all self bet and teller ready make this a fabulous room you don’t want to miss.

 Cash Rebate Program

 Cash Rebates are available to guests that wager at least $3,000 in a calendar month on the list of eligible tracks using their Player’s Club card.
 Cash rebates will be deposited onto eligible accounts by the 15th of the following month.
 Click the links for more information.

 The 1 1/4 mile race track at Churchill Downs is world famous, and for good reason.
 Since 1875, the best thoroughbreds and jockeys around have come together in Louisville, Kentucky to race with the nation looking on.
 If you’ve never been to the Derby, you simply don’t know what you’re missing as it’s one of the most unique and highly anticipated events around the sporting world.
 Don’t miss your chance to see a great race that everyone will be talking about for years.
 As always it’s the first Saturday in May.